a-lyss-a/robot/README.md

 ## Transferring controllers to the real robots
 The Docker environment replicates the software environment of the robots fairly closely.
 All the packages that are available on the real robots are installed.
 What cannot be replicated is the difference in performance.

 The robots use a RockPi 4B 4GByte Single Board Computer.
 This is based on the Rockchip RK3399 SoC, a 6x ARM core big.LITTLE with 2x Cortex-A72 (fast) and 4x Cortex-A53 (small).
 The performance is faster (~50-100%)than a Raspberry Pi 4 but nothing like the speed of a decent PC.

+Controller solutions that use intensive processing are unlikely to transfer well to the real robots.
+As a measure of how much processing can be done, running five instances of the ArUco tag recognition library, one for each camera, on the real robots shows about 50%-60% of a CPU is needed for each instance.

 ## Differences between simulation and real robots
 There are a number of areas